Playground: A lifesaver for teachers dealing with emergency situations

 Documentation is an integral part of ensuring the safety of staff and children in early childhood services.
 By maintaining accurate records and written procedures, early childhood services can minimise the risks associated with emergencies.

-Playground provides a comprehensive suite of health and safety tools that prioritise children’s wellbeing and help childcare centres comply with the Ministry of Education’s guidelines, even in the event of an emergency.
+Playground provides a comprehensive suite of health and safety tools that prioritise children’s wellbeing.
+This helps centres comply with the Ministry of Education’s guidelines, even in the event of an emergency.
 With the help of Playground, your service can help keep children safe while also offering parents the peace of mind they need to entrust their children to your care.

-Visit our Playground page for ways your centre can use our teacher app to keep children safe when dealing with emergency situations.
+Visit our Playground page for ways your centre can use our teacher app to keep children safe when dealing with emergencies.